Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Furthermore, the soft starting motor makes sure that you get a slow and steady start.
 This gives you enough time to get the hang of the machine, improving handling and making sure that you get the grooves right so that the cutting is neat and precise.

 This product gives you the convenience that can’t be matched by other products.
 The adjustment ring included makes it ever so easy to change the depth of the cut.
-Getting those grooves down up to 1/64th-inch, you get the depth your work deserves.
+By getting those grooves down up to 1/64th-inch, you get the depth your work deserves.

 Additionally, this doesn’t provide you with the most versatility, but for the price point, this is great for small jobs.
 It is a dependable product with a durable metal shell, so you don’t have to worry about it breaking down in the middle of a job.